About the Department

 These second/dual majors are typically seen by employers as a competitive edge in the hiring process.
 Career prospects for modern language majors, in the liberal arts and teaching, are very strong and continue to expand.

-The B.S. major in Spanish offers K-12 teaching certification through the PDE (Pennsylvania Department of Education).
+The B.A. major in Spanish offers K-12 teaching certification through the Pennsylvania Department of Education (PDE).

-Our teaching certification program in Spanish is accredited by PDE and by NCATE (National Council for Accreditation of Teacher Education).
+Our teaching certification program in Spanish is accredited by PDE and by Council for the Accreditation of Educator Preparation (CAEP).

-We have been granted NCATE's highest level of accreditation, National Recognition.
+We have been granted CAEP's highest level of accreditation, National Recognition.